UPDATED: September 2017 with data from USGS Mineral Yearbook Nitrogen, 2015 advance release tables

 Or become a Member for $199: Buy Annual Membership →

-New members can download file immediately, plus 12 months of updates, for free.
+New members can download file immediately, plus future updates for free.

 - 71 rows of data, one for each ammonia plant in North America (existing & proposed), including Canada, Mexico, Trinidad & Tobago, and US.